KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Please use 'smart home' instead of 'smarthome' as a keyword in your package.json.
 2. Issue: The license in the package.json (ISC) doesn't match the license file (MIT).
+3. Recommendation: Found `uses: actions/checkout@v3` in file `snyk-security.yml`: Replace it with v4.
+4. Recommendation: Found `uses: actions/setup-node@v3` in file `snyk-security.yml`: Replace it with v4.
-3. Recommendation: Found `new Date()` in file `MMM-EskomSePush.js`: Consider replacing it by `new Date(Date.now())`.
+5. Recommendation: Found `new Date()` in file `MMM-EskomSePush.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+6. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+7. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-6. Recommendation: No ESLint configuration was found.
+8. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-eswordoftheday by daniel-windsor](https://github.com/daniel-windsor/MMM-eswordoftheday)